lilioid/homepage/src/homepage/blog/003-unmigrating-mas.md

 ┌───────────────────────────────────┐
 │ MAS (has an internal id per user) │ └─────────┬─────────────────────────┘
-          │ provides a user id derived from MAS user id at runtime │
+          │ provides a user id derived (at runtime) from MAS user id │
           ↓
 ┌──────────────────────────────────────────────────┐